-Information shall be provided, and recorded in the project design document PDD-ZERO2NATURE[TM], to establish that the commonly accepted principles and practices of forest inventory and forest management in the host country are implemented.
+Information shall be provided, and recorded in the project design documentZERO2NATURE-PDD, to establish that the commonly accepted principles and practices of forest inventory and forest management in the host country are implemented.
 If such principles and practices are not known or available, standard operating procedures (SOPs) and quality control/quality assurance (QA/QC) procedures for inventory operations, including field data collection and data management, shall be identified, recorded and applied.
-In the ZERO2NATURE[TM]-PREFOR project activities, the "IPCC good Practice Guidance for Land Use, Land Use Change and Forestry 2003" is recommended.
+In the ZERO2NATURE-PREFOR project activities, the "IPCC good Practice Guidance for Land Use, Land Use Change and Forestry 2003" is recommended.